Grypto-kali/VRCOSCChatbox/README.md

 ## Usage
 1. Launch VRC OSC Chatbox by running VRCOSCChatBox.exe
-2. Ensure that OSC is enabled in VRChat: Follow the instructions here: https://docs.vrchat.com/docs/osc-overview#enabling-it
+2. Ensure that OSC is enabled in VRChat
 3. Open the VRC OSC Chatbox application.
 4. By default, the IP address is set to 127.0.0.1 and the port is set to 9000, which is suitable for use on the same machine.
 If you are using a Quest 2 on a different or same network, you may need to adjust these settings accordingly using the provided text fields
 5. Type your message in the chatbox and send it by clicking the "Send" button or pressing the Enter key.